How To Apply

 Step 4: Visit the Embassy's Consular Section

 Applicants who are 13 years old or younger and applicants over the age of 79 do not need to appear in person unless requested, although they must still schedule an appointment for their application documents to be submitted.
-Minors under age 18 must be accompanied by a parent or legal guardian.
+Parents or legal guardians of children 13 years old or younger must appear for an interview on their child’s behalf.
+Children between the ages 14 and 17 need to appear in person and must be accompanied by a parent or legal guardian.

 The requirement to appear personally applies both to first-time applicants and to most applicants seeking to renew previously issued visas.
 Some individuals who are renewing full-validity visas issued in 2007 or later may be able to submit their applications via courier.
 You will receive instructions on how to proceed when you schedule your appointment.